Read the related articles

 How can I rip a CD to my computer?

-Read step-by-step audio ripping guide...
+Read step-by-step audio CD ripping guide...

 How do I rip a CD to FLAC in Windows 10?